Your local high street – FAQs

 Shoppers are be encouraged to return to their local high streets, while keeping to the current guidance on social distancing etc. This is vital for shop owners, who need Monmouthshire residents to help get their businesses back on their feet by shopping locally.

 But as the threat of the virus has not passed yet, Monmouthshire County Council, together with town councils, has been working with local businesses and organisations to ensure that people can keep safe while they’re out and about.

 What are you doing to keep people safe?

 Monmouthshire County Council has been working with Town Councils and Community Councils across the county.
-Work is underway and will continue over the coming weeks to implement various measures on the high street designed to help shoppers stay safe: stencilled pavement markings, some barriers and signs around busy areas, including bus stops, helping people to observe social-distancing.
+Work has taken place to introduce various measures on the high street designed to help shoppers stay safe: a temporary widening of pavements, new outdoor seating areas (parkletts), stencilled pavement markings, some barriers and signs around busy areas, including bus stops, helping people to observe social-distancing.

 Where enlarged pedestrian areas are provided, existing kerblines will be painted red to assist the visually impaired with knowing there is a level drop.